7 Facts from our African Ancestry Review

 Review of African Ancestry DNA Tests

-Instructions for cheek swab sample submission are provided inside the DNA test kit, which is then mailed back to the labs.
-The company maintains an African Lineages Database consisting of samples from over 30 countries and 400 ethnic groups.
-The database is used as a reference to match individuals with their African country of origin/ethnic tribe.
+Instructions for cheek swab sample submission are provided inside the DNA test kit, then mailed back to the labs.
+The company maintains an African Lineages Database consisting of samples from over 40 countries and 400 ethnic groups.

-African Ancestry DNA results are sent back 8-10 weeks after the sample reception.
+DNA results are sent back 8-12 weeks after the sample reception.

 Individuals also have the option to upload raw DNA data from other DNA testing providers.
 The genetic data must be a mitochondrial DNA sequence or a Y chromosome DNA sequence.
 This service costs $210 per lineage.

-Results include a letter that lists percentages of DNA from each area of Africa.
-The results also include countries of origin and ethnic tribes.
+Test results include a letter that lists percentages of DNA from each area of Africa.
+The results also cover useful information on countries of origin and ethnic tribes.

 The company also returns a list of tested genetic variants.
 However, this does not include the complete mtDNA or Y chromosome sequence.
-Instead, they decode only small regions containing genetic variants specific to certain African countries of origin/ethnic tribe.
+Instead, it decodes only small regions containing genetic variants specific to certain African countries of origin/ethnic tribes.

 Customers also receive a certificate of ancestry, a migration map, and a general explanation of results.
 There is also a digital copy of the guide to African history and cultures.